Jonah Hex: Family

 Hex married a Chinese immigrant, Mei Ling, who made him promise to give up bounty hunting and violence.
 However, on at least one occasion Hex returned to bounty hunting to pay the mortgage on their farm after their corn crop caught fire.
 Together they had a son named Jason.
 Hex also hired a neighbor's son as a farmhand, and while teaching him to shoot Jason was stung by a scorpion.
 While treating him the farmhand was kidnapped by old rivals who mistook him for Hex's son.
-Hex went to rescue the farm boy, much to the ourtrage of Mei Ling who took Jason and left Hex.
+Hex went to rescue the farm boy, much to the outrage of Mei Ling who took Jason and left Hex.
 Afterwards, Hex returned to bounty hunting though he briefly encountered Mei Ling again.
 As an adult Jason tracked down his aging father, told him Mei Ling died, but Hex was uninterested in further reunion.
 He then bumped into a woman with a child, not realized it was Jason's wife and son, and Jason told his wife Hex was no one.
 Jason's son Woodson Hex later wrote a biography of Jonah Hex.